Last updated: August 28, 2023

-Unlike other popular lookouts in the area, such as Echo Point and Lincoln’s Rock that overlook the Jamison Valley, Cahills’s Lookout faces the Megalong Valley.
+Unlike other popular lookouts in the area, such as Echo Point and Lincoln’s Rock, which overlook the Jamison Valley, Cahills’s Lookout faces the Megalong Valley.

 The Narrow Neck Peninsula, clearly visible from the viewing platform, is the plateau in the middle that divides these two large valleys.

-Overlooking the immense sandstone cliffs of the Grose Valley, Evans Lookout is one of the most popular vantage points in the Blue Mountains.
+Facing the impressive cliff walls of the Grose Valley, Evans Lookout is one of the most popular vantage points in the Blue Mountains.

-It’s also a starting point for several walking tracks nearby that bring you all the way down to the floor of the valley.
+It’s also a starting point for several popular walking tracks if you’d like to make a day of it.

-The popular 6km long Grand Canyon Walk starts and ends at the lookout, and takes you into the valley through lush rainforest.
+The famous 6 km long Grand Canyon Walk starts and ends at the lookout and leads into the canyon with lush rainforest.

-Another famous walking track nearby, the Cliff Top walking track, runs between Evans Lookout and Govetts Leap Lookout along the edge of the cliff.
+Another walking track nearby, the Cliff Top walking track, runs between Evans Lookout and Govetts Leap Lookout along the edge of the cliffs.

 Located at the end of Govetts Leap Road in Blackheath, the incredible Govetts Leap Lookout offers stunning views across of the Grose River Valley and beyond.